My Story

 Storytelling

 I spent a good portion of my early teenage years either reading fiction or writing it.
-I wanted to be a writer when I grew up and I chose to attend the University of Iowa (after graduating from Bloomington High School in 1989) so I could work with the Iowa Writers Workshop.
+I wanted to be a writer when I grew up and I chose to attend the University of Iowa so I could work with the Iowa Writers Workshop.

 Unfortunately, my experience with the workshop wasn't very successful.
 Mostly because I wrote potboilers and they seemed to be looking for the next Joyce.
 Still, I graduated in 1995 with a degree in English.